atlassian/data-center-helm-charts/docs/docs/README.md

       Please note that Jira is actively being worked on so that these issues are resolved in the coming releases.

-      Although these issues are Jira specific, they are exasperated on account of the significalty reduced startup times for Jira when running in a Kubernetes cluster.
+      Although these issues are Jira specific, they are exasperated on account of the significantly reduced startup times for Jira when running in a Kubernetes cluster.
 As such they can have an impact on horizontal scaling if the [correct approach is not taken](userguide/resource_management/RESOURCE_SCALING/#scaling-jira-safely).

 ## Architecture